Outcall

 Writing rules

 Rules are YAML files in /etc/outcall/rules.d/.
-Every file may declare a list of rules; the daemon concatenates them, in filename order, into one active rule set.
+Every file may declare a list of rules; the daemon concatenates them, sorts by priority, and evaluates in order for each request.
+Default action when no rule matches is block.

 Anatomy